li-Anthawirriyarra Sea Rangers

-The historic return of traditional lands to the Yanyuwa people, along with the support of the McArthur River Mine (MRM) Community Benefits Trust, has secured the future of the li-Anthawirriyarra sea rangers.
+The historic return of traditional lands to the Yanyuwa people, along with the support of the MRM Community Benefits Trust, has secured the future of the li-Anthawirriyarra sea rangers.

 More than 200 hectares of land on the western banks of the McArthur River was handed back to the Yanyuwa people at a ceremony at Black Rock landing in 2015.

 With the land now back in Yanyuwa hands, traditional owners have leased a portion of the land to the li-Anthawirriyarra sea rangers, giving them security of tenure.

 The ranger group has established a base at Black Rock landing at Batten Point with $227,000 support from the MRM Community Benefits Trust.
 The group plans to build a new ranger station and camping facilities for recreational fishermen.
 Rangers would also be stationed on Centre Island.

 Fees will bring income to the rangers, helping them to create a sustainable future.

 The Trust has provided a range of grants to the li-Anthawirriyarra sea rangers over the years including $214,380 for a new ocean-going vessel and funding for vehicles to carry out their important work and support for the successful Turtle Camps.